Inddeed/EDA-and-Cleaning-with-Python/README.md

 # EDA-and-Cleaning-with-Python
-This is where i'll be doing various EDA and Cleaning exercise with python~
+Various EDA and Dats cleaning exercise with python